-MICHAEL FANTA
+MICHAEL

 Analyst at CETA - Centre for Economic and Market Analysis.
 Graduated at the University of Economics in Prague, currently Ph.D. candidate at the UJEP University.
-His research focuses on Shadow economy, net industries and unintended effects of regulation and taxation.

-Taxation on Consumption in the Czech Republic: Alcohol, Beer, and Wine he system of consumption taxation showcases a country's public finance system.
+His research focuses on Shadow economy, net industries and unintended effects of regulation and taxation he system of consumption taxation showcases a country's public finance system.
 It does not only show how much functional compromise is found in the country between "free-to-choose" economic freedom of the individual, and seeking resources to eliminate negative externalities resulting from the consumption of taxable substances.
 Taxing consumption also allows lowering the taxation of labor and capital.